-- Existing development and infrastructure should be adapted in accordance with FireSmart principles to reduce the risk of future wildfire hazards. - b) The County should prepare a county-wide and inter-municipal fire protection plan. - c) Multi-lot residential development should be discouraged in areas of high wildfire risk. - d) Approvals of proposals within or adjacent to high and moderate wildfire risk areas may include conditions that require the implementation of FireSmart principles and fire prevention measures. - e) Agricultural lands may be used as a fire protection measure in higher risk areas and next to development.
+- a) Existing development and infrastructure should be adapted in accordance with FireSmart principles to reduce the risk of future wildfire hazards. - b) The County should prepare a county-wide and intermunicipal fire protection plan. - c) Agricultural lands may be used as a fire protection measure in higher risk areas and next to development. - d) The use of grazing leases as an approach to implementing FireSmart mitigation strategies should be encouraged.

-- f) Developers must recognize FireSmart: Protecting Your Community from Wildfire design principles when preparing Area Structure Plans, Outline Plans, and subdivisions, and minimize the potential for wildfire damage through: - the provision of recreational facilities along the outer perimeter of the community so that the developed portions may be separated from undeveloped areas; - ii) the provision of a fire guard which will serve as a buffer between communities and the surrounding natural area; and - iii) the development of trails between developments and surrounding forested lands which may be used in an emergency for fire prevention purposes. - g) The following may be required as conditions of approval for residential development which is too remote to be adequately protected by existing fire fighting services: - i) the provision of adequate water supplies for fire fighting purposes; - ii) the use of fire resistant building methods; - iii) the installation of spark arresters on all chimneys; and - iv) the provision of an emergency access to developments to help prevent property damage and the potential for loss of life.
+- e) Developers must recognize FireSmart: Protecting Your Community from Wildfire design principles when preparing Area Structure Plans, Outline Plans, and subdivisions, and minimize the potential for wildfire damage through: - i) the provision of recreational facilities along the outer perimeter of the community so that the developed portions may be separated from undeveloped areas; - ii) the provision of a fire guard which will serve as a buffer between communities and the surrounding natural area; and - iii) the development of trails between developments and surrounding forested lands which may be used in an emergency for fire prevention purposes. - f) The following may be required as conditions of approval for residential development which is too remote to be adequately protected by existing fire fighting services: - i) the provision of adequate water supplies for fire fighting purposes; - ii) the use of fire resistant building methods; - iii) the installation of spark arresters on all chimneys; and - iv) the provision of an emergency access to developments to help prevent property damage and the potential for loss of life.